J35P312/FindSVSingularity/README.md

 # FindSVSingularity
-Singularity container for the FindSV pipeline
+Singularity container for the FindSV pipeline.
+Use the following command to download the container

+    singularity pull --name FindSV.img shub://J35P312/FindSVSingularity

 # Contains